Elegant Angel: Operations and management

 In 2004 the studio stopped production for two months.
 Collins then refocused the company on producing niche-themed pornography, and discontinued some series that had more ambiguous themes and were not selling well.
-The firms logo and box-cover art was also redesigned and simplified.
+The firm's logo and box-cover art were also redesigned and simplified.
 It hired a new DVD authoring contractor, and launched a new PR campaign.
 The company then went back to producing as many as eight new titles a month.
 Production was also halted for a month in early 2004 when the studio joined the moratorium on filming caused by Darren James's HIV infection.

 In August 2004 the company opposed calls from Democratic California Assembly member Paul Koretz for the adult industry to use condoms.
 In response to the HIV outbreak in the industry in March the same year, Koretz had threatened to instigate legislation requiring mandatory condom use.
 EA head of production Graham Travis responded that there was consumer demand for scenes without condoms, and that forcing condom-use would force some studios out of business.

 From June 2006 onwards Elegant started to see a sustained increase in DVD sales.

 In 2007 the company started launching a number of paysites.
 SwallowSquirt.com was launched in April, followed by BigWetAsses.com in June, and PornStarSquirt.com in September.

 In June 2014, Collins announced the installation of a new management team at EA.
 Premiere Sales Group president and proprietor Drew Kennedy was selected as the new president and So-Cal Wholesale Distribution owner Gabriel Guzman will serve as COO.
 Collins changed his mind after a week due to complications from his pending divorce.
 Guzman instead started ArchAngel Productions in October 2014 and another company, Exquisite Multimedia, purchased the content of Elegant Angel in 2015 in order to form a partnership with Patrick Collins's ex-wife, Cindy Collins, who owns the trademark name "Elegant Angel".